yechyang/FED_Assignment_2/README.md

 Website Theme = Clothing E-Commerce

-## I used Iphone X for the responsiveness
+## I used Mobile-L, Iphone X for the responsiveness

 ## LYC Clothing Overview